 With a name that literally means “I love cinema,” this is the blog to access if you want to see the latest movie previews, news about upcoming releases and a wide range of reviews.
 The blog also comprises a section dedicated to TV series.

 What to Expect from Brazilian Blogs

-Also, remember that topics geared towards a general Brazilian audience, like fashion or lifestyle, might also be quite conversational by nature.
+- Blogs on fashion, lifestyle or other topics geared towards a general Brazilian audience might also be quite conversational by nature.

-These are just simple things to bear in mind when selecting which blogs or bloggers you want to follow more closely.
-Brazilians are quite active on blogs and social media, so finding one that suits your personal interests shouldn’t be a strenuous task.
+Brazilians are quite active on blogs and social media, so finding one that suits your personal interests shouldn’t be hard.

 If you need help getting your head around slang and colloquialisms, Dicionario inFormal is a fantastic resource.
 The site is basically a user-curated dictionary with definitions and examples of how everyday terms are used in a sentence.

 As always, keeping a dictionary app or a Portuguese translator handy will help you iron out any kinks in your vocabulary.

 These days, video content is more popular than written text, so you may notice that some of these blogs haven’t been recently updated.